smol-ai/developer/readme.md

 I'm actively seeking more examples, please PR yours!

 sorry for the lack of examples, I know that is frustrating but I wasnt ready for so many of you lol

+## major forks

+please send in alternative implementations, and deploy strategies on alternative stacks!

+- https://github.com/PicoCreator/smol-dev-js A pure JS variant of smol-dev, allowing even smoler incremental changes via prompting (if you dun want to do the whole spec2code thing), allowing you to plug it into any project live (for better or worse)
+- https://github.com/gmchad/smol-plugin automatically generate @openai plugins by specifying your API in markdown in smol-developer style
+- your fork here!

 ## arch diagram